 3 GDPR mistakes that can damage your customer relationships... and how to fix them

-It's only a few weeks now until the GDPR comes into force on 25 May.
-And the internet is full of myths, talk of 'compliance journeys', and general scare-mongering.
+The GDPR came into force on 25 May.
+And still, months later, the internet is full of myths, talk of 'compliance journeys', and general scare-mongering.

 One thing's for sure: the GDPR triggers a lot of emotional reactions; it's probably one of the most-talked-about legal changes of the last decade.